 2.)
 Using the tongs, remove the eggs.
 Crack them thoroughly all over but do not remove the shell.
 (If they’re too hot to handle, use the kitchen gloves.)
 This will provide the marbling effect.
 (If you want, you can remove the shell on some to have a variety of marbled and completely brown eggs.)

 3.)
 Return the eggs to the pot.
-Increase heat to medium until you get a light boil again, then reduce heat to low, cover, and simmer again for 5-6 hours (or you can even let them go overnight).
+Increase heat to medium until you get a light boil again, then reduce heat to low, cover, and simmer again for at least 5-6 hours (or you can even let them go overnight).